dukenewt/Levels/README.md

-## Refactoring starting 6.2.25 added the core folder in lib.
+## 6.2.25 Refactoring starting  added the core folder in lib.
+## 6.3.25 added the error handling to the taskCompletion widget within the task_tile and added a testing structure to be able to scale the error handling as the app grows.
 ## Getting Started

 ### Prerequisites